anime-recommendations

 What to Expect: Menu, Decor, and Etiquette

 Menus usually feature food and drinks inspired by anime characters.
-Expect desserts shaped like your favorite heroes, colorful drinks, and dishes that look straight out of the show.
+Expect desserts shaped like your favorite heroes, colorful drinks that change hue when stirred, and dishes that look straight out of the show.
+The plating is often elaborate, designed for Instagram as much as for taste.
+Don’t be surprised if a drink costs ¥800–¥1,200; you’re paying for the experience as well as the ingredients.

 Finding Exclusive Merchandise and Souvenirs